BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **What I have done:**

 - Hot-patching of the IRQs conflicts: TMR(0), PIC(2), RTC0(8).
-- Without this fix, on-board audio will not work with AppleALC.
-Finally, all key fixes can be done via SSDT, resulting in a loader not tied to a specific machine/BIOS/setup configuration.
+- This fix is required for on-board audio to work with AppleALC.
+Now, static DSDT patching is not necessary, and all key fixes can be done via SSDT, resulting in a loader not tied to a specific machine/BIOS/setup configuration.

 **How I did it?**